OptimalBits/ground/Readme.md

 The events that can be bound to keypaths are any standard DOM events, such as *change*, *click*, *keyup*, etc

-#DOM

-Ground encourages to avoid interacting with the DOM as much as possible.
-Using complex queries to create behaviour in a web application often leads to code of poor quality and innecessary complexity.
-Still, there are situations where it is unavoidable to access to the DOM, for example when attaching a root element to a ViewModel or defining entry elements in a hierarchical route.

-Instead of leaving the DOM manipulation to a heavy weight library such as jQuery, Ground provides a minimal set of efficient and cross browser utilities to fullfill most of the required needs.

-##Selection

-##Attributes

-##Events

 #Server